Kauffman bracket intertwiners and the volume conjecture: The volume conjecture for surface diffeomorphisms: periodic case

-From pure calculate we get $|det(\Lambda)| = n^{\frac{n}{2}}$, thus we can set $\overline{\Lambda}^{q_n}_{\varphi,\overline{r_{\varphi}}} = n^{-\frac{1}{2}}\Lambda$.
+From pure calculate, we get $|\det(\Lambda)| = n^{\frac{n}{2}}$.
+Thus we can set $\overline{\Lambda}^{q_n}_{\varphi,\overline{r_{\varphi}}} = n^{-\frac{1}{2}}\Lambda$.
 Then Obviously we get \end{proof}

-\begin{rem} In the proof of Lemma \ref{lmm4.15}, when we try to find the periodic edge weight system for the triangulation sweep $\tau,\varphi(\tau)$, we require $a_i\in \mathbb{R}_{>0}$ because we want to get the fixed character corresponding to a point in Teichm$\ddot{u}$ller space.
-Actually we still get the same intertwiner $\Lambda$ as in Lemma \ref{lmm4.15} without requiring $a_i\in \mathbb{R}_{>0}$, that is, for any periodic edge weight system, the intertwiner we get can all be $\Lambda$.
-This means Lemma \ref{lmm4.15} still holds when we choose any $\varphi$-invariant smooth character (without the restriction for only choosing the one corresponding to a fixed point in Teichm$\ddot{u}$ller space).
+\begin{rem} In the proof of Lemma \ref{lmm4.15}, when we try to find the periodic edge weight system for the triangulation sweep $\tau,\varphi(\tau)$, we require $a_i\in \mathbb{R}_{>0}$ because we want to get the fixed character corresponding to a point in the Teichm{\"u}ller space.
+Actually we still get the same intertwiner $\Lambda$ as in Lemma \ref{lmm4.15} without requiring $a_i\in \mathbb{R}_{>0}$, that is, for any periodic edge weight system, the intertwiner we get is $\Lambda$.
+This means Lemma \ref{lmm4.15} still holds when we choose any other $\varphi$-invariant smooth character (without the restriction for only choosing the one corresponding to a fixed point in the Teichm{\"u}ller space).
 Readers can check the same arguments hold for Theorems \ref{thm5.16} and \ref{thm5.14}. \end{rem}

-Let $\phi$ be a pseudo-Anosov map and $f$ is any diffeomorphism for surface $S$, then $f\phi f^{-1}$ is also a pseudo-Anosov map.
-Then we have the following conclusion: \begin{lmm} Let $\phi$ be any pseudo-Anosov map, and let $f$ be any diffeomorphism.
+Let $\phi$ be a pseudo-Anosov map for $S$, and let $f$ be any diffeomorphism for surface $S$.
+Then $f\phi f^{-1}$ is also a pseudo-Anosov map.
+Then we have the following conclusion: \begin{lmm} Let $\phi$ be any pseudo-Anosov map for $S$, and let $f$ be any diffeomorphism for $S$.
 If Conjecture \ref{conj4.1} holds for $\phi$, then it also holds for $f\phi f^{-1}$. \end{lmm}